JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## Trends and mentions blue text
 - When typing a word that starts with an @ or # when making a new post it should be blue #DONE
-- It should remain blue when typing the following words
+- It should remain blue when typing the following words #DONE

 ## Trends and follow recommendations